kiwi0fruit/jats/README.md

 Dynamic-nondynamic axis is not in 8 Reinin-Khyzhnyak axes but still it can be a special one.
 It's value can be interpretred as a max abs value of Khizhnyak axes and it can correspond to the most differentiated (as Jung meant it) cognitive function from 24 Khizhnyak functions.

 For example if we take entpo. type we would expect that it would have the most value for Npeo. and Tpeo.
 As Npeo. is where dominant function from Model A go and Tpeo. is where supporting, background and vulnerable functions from Model A go.
-So this were the max abs values of Khyzhnyak funcions from conscious temperaments.
-But if we take functions from semiconscious (automatic) temperaments we would expect to get lower max abs values.
+So this were the max abs values of Khyzhnyak axes from conscious temperaments.
+But if we take values from semiconscious (automatic) temperaments we would expect to get lower max abs axes values.

 And this would exactly mean that conscious Khyzhnyak functions from base temperament are the most differentiated functions of the type.